rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/5_input-batch-auction-instances.md

 * The external\_price of BAL is set to 0.005223351891153233, which means that 1/10¹⁸ of BAL has a price of 0.005223351891153233 wei.
 * Finally, the external\_price of USDC is set to 214765397.01856124, which means that 1/10⁶ of USDC has a price of 214765397.01856124 wei.
 Note that this translates to 1 USDC having a price of 214765397.01856124 · 10⁶ / 10¹⁸ WETH, which gives that 1 USDC costs roughly 0.000214765397 WETH.

-Note that all three tokens above are accepted for internalization.
-An example of a token not accepted for internalization is the following:\
+Note that all three tokens above are accepted for internalisation.
+An example of a token not accepted for internalisation is the following:\

 ```json